1-800-460-5597 (US & Canada)

 An academic credential, such as a bachelor’s degree, has become critically important for career advancement in both the military and the civilian world.
 As one recent alumnus, James Karr, put it, recruiters and employers in the private sector are reluctant to consider job candidates without this "piece of paper," in spite of their training and many accomplishments within the military.
 This is exactly where the program fits in.
 The online Strategic Studies and Defense Analysis degree completion program was inspired to capitalize on the unique experiences and training of SOF (Special Operations Forces) at the Special Warfare Center and School (SWCS) at Fort Bragg, NC, and to complement them, helping our students complete their formal education and prepare them for the future - whether it’s advancement within their command or transitioning to a new career in the private sector or public service.

 A number of attractive career paths may be considered by members of Special Operations armed with a degree in Strategic Studies and Defense Analysis.
+In a recent survey, 86% of our graduate respondents said they feel their Norwich education gives them a competitive edge in the job market.
+Examples of employers where our graduates work include:

 Examples of Career Paths